Boat Handling & Seamanship

 Grady-White installs Bennett Marine hydraulic trim tabs, thanks to their reliability in adding to a great boating experience.
-Learn about trim tabs and polish your “attitude adjustment” skills by viewing these videos!
+Learn about trim tabs and polish your “attitude adjustment” skills!
 Here are the basics.

 What they do